 Bishop Routhier School offers kindergarten to grade 6 programming in the Peavine Métis Settlement.
-Enrolment at the school has declined over the past five years and is projected to decline further over the next 10 years.
-The school has declined by 11 students over the last five years and projected to decline by another 11 students over the next ten years.
-With a total enrolment of 50 students, a decline of 11 students is a decline of 20% of the total enrolment.
-Kindergarten enrolment in Peavine Métis Settlement is less than 10 students most years, with the exception of 2022 when they had 12 kindergarten students enrolled.
+Enrolment at the school had declined but now stabilized over the last five years, and is projected to remain stable over the next ten years.
+Kindergarten enrolment in Peavine Métis Settlement has stabilized at around 10 students.
 The enrolment projection is based on current trends and known future projects.

-Peavine Métis Settlement is located 56 kilometres north of High of Prairie.
-According to the Federal census, there were 607 residents in 2016 in Peavine Métis Settlement with the population declining to

-387 residents (-36.2%) in 2021.
-Until additional projects are planned for the Peavine Métis Settlement, the population is projected continue to decline and mature, which will mean the number of students will also decline accordingly.
+Peavine Métis Settlement is located 56 kilometres north of High Prairie.
+According to the Federal census, there were 607 residents in 2016 in Peavine Métis Settlement with the population declining to 387 residents (-36.2%) in 2021.
+Until additional projects are planned for the Peavine Métis Settlement, the population is projected to continue to decline and mature, which will mean the number of students will decline accordingly.